Red Wings managing late season injuries

 "Every day’s a little bit different, so it depends on how each guys feels."

 Both were off the ice Friday, as the Wings practiced.
-But both are expected to be in Saturday's lineup against Columbus (BSD/97.1 The Ticket/7:30 p.m.).
+But both are expected to be in Saturday's lineup against Columbus (9:30 p.m., BSD/97.1).

 “I didn’t go into (Friday) knowing for sure they’d be out, or would not be," Blashill said.
 "I knew there was potential and the medical staff says what’s best.
 There’s always the chance the medical staff comes to me (Saturday) and says rest is best.
 I don’t anticipate that but it might be the case.